Spinnaker Place Townhome 1

 No analysis available

-I looked for 'parking waitlist', 'waiting list', or similar phrasing and found none.
-Absence of any mention makes it likely there is no formal waitlist, but this is inferred from no evidence in the remarks.
+Searched all remarks for 'parking waitlist', 'waiting list', or similar procedures and found none.
+Absence of mention suggests there is not a formal waitlist noted in public remarks, but certainty is limited.

 No analysis available